SushantKhanal/Class-Scheduler-LU-/README.md

 ## A simple room scheduling system for Lamar University

-### Based on Javascript language, react framework and firebase database

-#### Download this project open a command line and in the project directory enter "npm install"

-#### Then enter "npm start" in the command line to start this project.
+### This project is built on React JS(Javascript).

+### This project utilises a non sql database built on firebase

+#### Steps to run the project

+1. Make Sure node version 14.8 or higher is installed
+2. install npm
+3. Run "npm install", this will download all the necessary dapendencies
+4. Run "npm start" to launch the application

+To login as admin, any non-empty username is valid, but the password must be "admin"

-In the login page the username is "admin" and password is also "admin"
+To login as client, any non-empty username and a password other than "admin" is valid

-React Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.